 One of the best things about WordPress is how easy it is to use, even when you’re on the go.
 Even if you’re traveling or just not at your desk, you can still update your site, respond to comments, and add new content.

-In this tutorial, we’ll look at some tools and methods you can use to manage your WordPress site while you’re away from your computer.
+In this tutorial, we’ll look at WordPress site tips and best practices you can use to manage your WordPress site while you’re away from your computer.
 We’ll talk about everything, from mobile apps to remote access, so you can keep an eye on your site no matter where you are.

 Why Should You Manage WordPress on the Go?